 DBMaker effectively links multiple client applications and multiple database servers.
-Each client has a direct connection to a single database server, which is known as the Coordinator Database to that client.
-Through the Coordinator Database, the client can connect to other remote databases, which are also known as Participant Databases.
+Each client has a direct connection to a single database server, which is known as that client's Coordinator Database.
+Through the Coordinator Database, the client can connect to other remote databases, which are called Participant Databases.
 You can access a remote database by using database links defined in the Coordinator Database.